radomirbosak/duden/README.md

 Duden down
 ==========

-dudendown is a CLI-based program, which prints out the meaning of given german word.
+dudendown is a CLI-based program, which prints out the about a given german word.
 The printed data are parsed from german site [duden.de](duden.de).

 The program uses `BeautifulSoup` package to parse and traverse the HTML structure.